jfy133/MEx-IPA/assets/docs/documentation.md

 the RunSummary.txt file is found in this directory, the 'Run Visualisation' button will appear.

-> The app must be running on an a machine that is able to access your
+> NB: The app must be running on an a machine that is able to access your
 > MaltExtract results directory via a directory path e.g. as listed
 > in from your file explorer or terminal.
 It does not take remote URLs.